Veeva Systems (VEEV)

 5. Sales Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can have short-term success, but a top-tier one grows for years.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
 Over the last three years, Veeva Systems grew its sales at a 14.1% annual rate.
 Although this growth is acceptable on an absolute basis, it fell short of our standards for the software sector, which enjoys a number of secular tailwinds.
 Luckily, there are other things to like about Veeva Systems.

-Looking further ahead, sell-side analysts expect revenue to grow 11.4% over the next 12 months, a slight deceleration versus the last three years.
-Despite the slowdown, this projection is above average for the sector and implies the market sees some success for its newer products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 9.7% over the next 12 months, a deceleration versus the last three years.
+This projection doesn't excite us and implies its products and services will face some demand challenges.
+At least the company is tracking well in other measures of financial health.

 6. Billings